School of Social and Political Science

 Background

-I joined the University of Edinburgh in September 2019 as an Early Career Teaching and Research Fellow cross appointed between the Department of Sociology, Alwaleed Centre and IMES.
-I convened Muslims in Europe (UG/PG) module, co-lead the Muslims in Europe Research Cluster and contributed to interdisciplinary courses, such as Race and Ethnicity, Decolonial Research Methods, and Key Concepts in Global Social Change.
+Prior to joining the Social Policy department at the University of Edinburgh in 2022, I worked as an Early Career Teaching and Research Fellow, cross-appointed between the Department of Sociology, the Alwaleed Centre, and IMES.
+I convene a course titled Race, Power and Social Policy, which examines why and how race matters for the study and practice of social policy, while exploring the global reconfigurations of power and inequality today.
+I also taught the Muslims in Europe (UG/PG) module, co-led the Muslims in Europe Research Cluster, and contributed to interdisciplinary courses such as Race and Ethnicity, Decolonial Research Methods, and Key Concepts in Global Social Change.

-I hold a PhD in Migration Studies from the University of Sussex (2018), where I explored the everyday experiences of national identity and citizenship by young Arab migrant communities and Emirati citizens in Dubai.
-I also conducted fieldwork in Dubai with South Asian communities during 2012-2013 as a part of my MA degree in Sociology at the City, University of London.
+I hold a PhD in Migration Studies from the University of Sussex (2018), where I explored the everyday experiences of national identity and citizenship among young Arab migrant communities and Emirati citizens in Dubai.
+I also conducted fieldwork in Dubai with South Asian communities during 2012-2013 as part of my MA in Sociology at City, University of London.

-I taught a number of undergraduate and postgraduate courses in sociology, migration, human geography, and social anthropology both at the University of Sussex and Zayed University in Dubai.
+Additionally, I have taught various undergraduate and postgraduate courses in sociology, migration, human geography, and social anthropology at both the University of Sussex and Zayed University in Dubai.

 İdil Akıncı (2023) Circumstantial Citizenship: UAE Born Syrians and Their Complex Journeys to Long-Term Security.
 International Migration Review, 0(0). https://doi.org/10.1177/01979183231162625